Hypersensitivity Vasculitis Medication

 Prednisone (Deltasone)

-Indicated for vasculitis affecting internal organs (eg, kidneys, lungs, CNS).
-Patients whose skin involvement results in ulceration may require corticosteroid therapy.
+Prednisone is indicated for vasculitis affecting internal organs (eg, kidneys, lungs, CNS).
+Patients with bullous skin lesions require corticosteroid therapy in order to prevent cutaneous ulceration.

 Cytotoxic/immunosuppressives